vibeswithkk/Large-Language-Model-DEMO/PROJECT_ENHANCEMENT_SUMMARY.md

 The Large Language Model DEMO project has been successfully enhanced with comprehensive documentation, implementation files, and configuration files that provide a complete learning and deployment experience.
 All new content maintains the professional quality and educational value of the project while following industry best practices.

 The enhancements address all previously empty folders and files, providing students and developers with a complete reference for building, training, and deploying large language models at both learning and enterprise scales.
 The main README.md has been completely restructured to provide a professional, comprehensive overview of the entire project with clear organization, diagrams, and detailed information.
+The addition of the .gitattributes file ensures proper handling of different file types in the Git repository.